Un-Label Studio

 This venue is ideal for workshops, seminars, rehearsals and productions.
 The technical equipment meets the requirements for professional working conditions in the fields of dance, theater, sound and installation.

-• Well-equipped kitchen in the room next door with hob, microwave, fridge etc.
+Well-equipped kitchen in the adjacent room with cooktop, microwave, refrigerator, etc. (door width: 82 cm)

 Amenities